Cookbook-Group/back-end/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+This social meal-dia app can be use to share food images, calories, ingredience, and recipies with other users.
+You also have the ability to like recepies, and follow other users.

 <p align="right">(<a href="#top">back to top</a>)</p>